highcharts/highcharts/docs/dashboards/dashboards-with-vue.md

     - `isAsync` - whether the dashboard should be rendered asynchronously or not - useful when using external data resources

 See how it works in this [basic live example](https://stackblitz.com/edit/dashboards-vue3-urkttx?file=src%2FApp.vue).

-*In case something is unclear, you encounter a problem, or simply have a question, feel free to ask us on our [Support Forum](https://www.highcharts.com/forum).
-Our team will gladly answer your Dashboards-related questions from Monday to Friday.*